-According to Nielsen (a global metering company that provides data and analytics for the most complete study of consumers and markets), when purchasing products, Russians try to opt for regional products: for example, 81% of those surveyed prefer to buy meat of local production, 80% prefer milk , vegetables - 75%, fruits - 67%.
-This decision is primarily due to the desire to get a natural product with a short shelf life.
+According to Nielsen (a global measuring company that provides data and analytics for the most comprehensive study of consumers and markets), when purchasing food, Russians try to make a choice in favor of regional products: for example, 81% of respondents prefer to buy locally produced meat, and 80% prefer milk. , vegetables - 75%, fruits - 67%.
+This decision is primarily due to the desire to obtain a natural product with a short shelf life.

 Numerous researchers of the Russian e-commerce market are unanimous: it has great potential for growth.
 According to Robokassa (a service for organizing the acceptance of payments on the Internet), the monthly user audience of the Russian Internet is at least 90 million people a month, of which 65% make purchases in online stores.
 According to Data Insight (a research agency specializing in the e-commerce market), in Russia there are at least 300 thousand sites with the function of an online store.

 At the same time, experts call the online trading in products the most promising area for investment, since this segment is only beginning to develop in our country.
 It is no coincidence that many international and federal retail chains actively launch their own Internet projects.

 But in parallel with food giants, the market has many large and small platforms for the sale of farm products.
 Online stores of this orientation correspond to the most relevant modern trends: they help customers acquire healthy food without spending time and effort.

 An online store, as defined by Wikipedia, is a site that sells goods over the Internet.
 It allows users to online select a product, place an order, arrange delivery and pay for their purchase.